mattb0101/interactive_fe_milestone/README.md

 I took this game and added a twist that would set the idea of the game to be based on the Full Stack Web Developer Course.
 As I have only completed the first half, with front end, I am taking that, from Enrollment and then going through HTML, CSS and JavaScript.

 N.B.
-While there is still things to develop in the future, I have lowered the Success  Formula cap to 30 to give a quicker but more fun gameplay experience.
+While there is still things to develop in the future, I have lowered the Success Formula cap from 60 to 30 to give a quicker but more fun gameplay experience.

 ## **UX**